 Greg received his B.S. from Wake Forest University in 1987.
 From 1987 through 1995, he was a member of the New York Commodities Exchange, where he was a self-employed floor trader of gold and silver futures and options.
 Greg graduated in 1995 from the evening division of the Temple University School of Law, magna cum laude.
-Prior to forming Liacouras & Smith, Greg practiced law at the law firm of Ballard Spahr, LLP.
+Prior to forming Liacouras & Smith, Greg practiced law in Philadelphia at a large national law firm.

 - Greg obtained more than$150 million in previously denied insurance coverage.

 - Greg regularly defends employment discrimination lawsuits, and has obtained numerous summary judgments, none of which have been disturbed and four of which have been affirmed by the Third Circuit Court of Appeals.

 - Greg has obtained successful jury verdicts in federal court, and in state court in Philadelphia, Montgomery, Chester, Delaware, and Bucks counties, defending and advancing claims for breach of contract, employment discrimination, tortious interference with contract, defamation, and personal injury.

 - Greg represented all of the pharmacies in Pennsylvania, in a lawsuit brought under Sections 1983 and 1988, for provider reimbursement under the Medicaid program.
 Greg oversaw the successful certification of the class of pharmacists, and argued the matter before an en banc panel of the Third Circuit Court of Appeals.